gdbooks/LegacyOpenGL/Chapter8/resource_public.md

 With the inner class and helper functions done, let's actually write the public API that the rest of the code will interact with.

+###Initialize

+The initialize function is pretty simple, first it makes sure that the game is not already initialized, if it is an error gets printed.
+Then we just make a new ```TextureInstance``` list and set the  ```isInitialized``` variable to true.

+Why is this in the code ```managedTextures.Capacity = 100;```?
+By setting the initial capacity to 100 we ensure that the List (Vector) has enough room for at least 100 elements.
+Remember, when a vector data structure runs out of room it doubles in size, when the List runs out it will resize to 200, 400, 800, etc...

 ```cs
 public void Initialize(OpenTK.GameWindow window) {
     if (isInitialized) {